 1. The Chef’s Knife

-Sometimes they call this one a “cook’s knife”.
-This is the most important item in the knife set.
+This is the basic of all the kitchen knives.
 A feature that you can notice immediately and which distinct this knife from other ones is its broad blade.
 It tapers upward to a point, allowing the knife to rock back and forward for fast mincing.
 It’s about 6 to 12 inches long.

 Of course, the length of the blade may vary and the longer it is, the easier the slicing is.
 However, you should take into consideration the fact that if your hands are short, the shorted blade will be easier for you to use and control.

-For example, you can slice bread with this knife, you can chop vegetables and slice the meat.
+For example, you can slice bread with this knife, or slice the meat, veggies and so on.
 It’s a kind of a multi-tasking knife.
 Doesn’t matter if it’s longer or shorter, you should always have it in your cooking set.

 2. The Utility Knife